MSc Sport and Exercise Science & Medicine - Dissertation MED5212P

 Assessment

-Submission of a dissertation in the form of an original research project or similarly substantial piece of work prepared for an appropriate scientific journal (plus an outline of literature search strategy and justification of choice of journal to submit to (60% of Grade).
-Word count for paper will be in accord with selected journal's instructions to authors.
+Submission of a dissertation in the form of an original research project or similarly substantial piece of work prepared in an appropriate research output such as a journal article or research report (70% of Grade).
+Word count for output will be approximately 6000 words.

 Main Assessment In: August